 Welcome to this is a secret page!
 (You can only access it if you know the URL or click it from a password protected class page.)
 Below are some tips and logistics to get the most out of your overviews.

 To earn a letter of completion, you will need to complete 3 coach client overviews as part of your 1.0 or 2.0 coach training program.

-It’s best to schedule at least one overview before your coach training program concludes.
+It’s best to schedule at least one overview order now before your coach training program concludes.
 There is no time limit to submitting the recordings, but our recommendation is to attempt to finish them within 3 months after your training ends.